Fair Cake-Cutting in Practice: Experiment

 \subsection{Implementation}

-The experiment was conducted at the EssexLab facilities at the University of Essex.
-The experiment took place during over the course of seven sessions on July 5, 6, 12 and 13 of 2018.
-Most of the experiment participants are undergraduate students.
+EXP1 was conducted at the EssexLab facilities at the University of Essex during July 2018.
+EXP2 was conducted at the mLab facilities at the University of Mannheim and at the AWI-Lab at the University of Heidelberg during September and November 2019.
+In both experiments, most of the experiment participants were undergraduate students.

-Upon their arrival to the EssexLab, subjects were randomly assigned to a computer.
+Upon their arrival to the lab, subjects were randomly assigned to a computer.
 They signed a consent form and were given the experiment instructions in a short presentation by the principal investigator (these are provided in the Appendix).
 They were allowed to ask questions during and after the instructions were given.
 After all questions had been answered, the subjects were allowed to start the experiment.
-Subjects were not allowed to communicate with anyone during the experiment.
+Subjects were not allowed to communicate with other subjects during both experiments (except possibly through their actions on the platform).
+In EXP1, the role of the participant in the procedure is that of the first cutter.
+In EXP2, subjects are assigned to groups (of two or three) with others randomly in each procedure, and their role in each procedure is assigned randomly, and maintained during the entire 7 rounds.
 After the experiment ended, subjects were paid in private and dismissed.

-We had 136 participants.
-Unfortunately, 5 of the responses for the fairness questionnaire could not be processed due to technical issues, so our total sample for this part is only 131.
-Similarly, due to technical problems we lost the observations of the actual cake cuts performed by 3 subjects, so our total sample for this part is 133.

-The average payment was $\pounds 14$.
-The highest payment was $\pounds 28$ and the lowest was $\pounds 5$.
+We had 136 participants in EXP1 and 114 participants in EXP2 (in EXP1 we lost 3 observations due to technical problems so our final participant pool size is 133; for a detailed split to sessions see Table \ref{tab:sessions}).
 The distribution of payments is shown in {\bf Figure \ref{fig:histogram}}.
-On average, subjects took around 45 minutes to complete the experiment.
-There was substantial variance in the time spent on the experiment, with some subjects taking nearly two hours to finish.